lauren-briggs/weather-dashboard/README.md

 ## Issues

 ```
-I was able to get the search history to render to screen when working locally and already having saved the prevSearches to local storage - however there after clearing local storage or viewing on the live site there is an issue with this function that still needs fixing.
+Need to finalise search history rendering to screen - I was able to get the search history to render to screen when working locally and already having saved the prevSearches to local storage - however there after clearing local storage or viewing on the live site there is an issue with this function that still needs fixing.
 ```

 ## Final Site